 Of course Amy can’t get a good loan offer.
 But her partner may be able to get a reasonable loan offer, a great loan offer, get a 0% credit card deal or he may even have savings.
 If he pays off her debts, she can then repay him at a much more reasonable rate of interest. everyone wins.

-By paying off her defaulted debts, her credit rating is going to start to improve.
-If she then gets a “bad credit” card such as Vanquis and uses this for something small and repays it in full every month (so she doesn’t pay any interest), this will get some positive marks on her credit record and her score will improve even faster.
+Paying off a defaulted loan doesn’t actually improve your credit rating (if you think that sounds odd, it is explained in Paying a defaulted account and your credit score.) what matters is getting new credit which you handle well.
+This doesn’t have to be a large, bad credit loan such as from Amigio.
+A much safer option for her is to get a “bad credit” card and uses this for something small and repay it in full every month (so she doesn’t pay any interest), this will get some positive marks on her credit record and her score will improve.

 So she gets all the credit building benefits of a guarantor loan at a fraction of the price.